 Time to complete: 12-14 hours.
 That’s about 20-30 minutes of prep.
 The rest of the time, you’re just waiting for the infusion to finish.
 You’ll need:

-- A full liter of vodka.
+A full liter of vodka.
 You may have to buy a 1.75 liter bottle to get it.
 No need to spend much on the vodka.
 Just choose one that goes down smooth.
 Absolut and Svedka are great choices we’ve used several times.
-And use the leftover vodka to make Vodka Gummy Bears:
+And you can use the leftover vodka to make Vodka Gummy Bears:

 - Jolly Ranchers.
 You need 12 Jolly ranchers in each flavor you want to infuse (that’s 60 Jolly ranchers altogether).
 This 48 ounce bag will have more than enough.

 - Five flasks to pour it in.
 You can buy these gorgeous 8.5 ounce Bormioli Rocco flasks from Amazon that you see in most of the pictures on this page.